Knee Ligament Tear

 • MRI to show soft tissue health and evaluate tears in the ligament

-• A CT scan using dye to show the joint may be an option if an MRI cannot be used
+• CT scan using dye to show the joint may be an option if an MRI cannot be used

 Depending on the ligament injured and the severity of the injury, treatment may include: